FACTBOX-Companies cut Russia operations and trade as sanctions tighten | Business

 Daimler Truck said it would freeze its business activities in Russia with immediate effect, including its cooperation with Russian truck maker Kamaz.
 Its pre-spinoff parent company, Mercedes-Benz Group, is looking into legal options to divest its 15% stake in Kamaz as quickly as possible.

-Aston Martin said that Russia and Ukraine make up less than 1% of its global sales.
 Germany's BMW has halted the export of cars to Russia and said it would stop production there.
+Honda Motor said it has suspended its automobile and motorcycle exports to Russia.

+Japan's Mazda will suspend exports of auto parts to its Russian plant, Nikkei reported on Tuesday.
+AVIATION

 BANKS Global bank HSBC is beginning to wind down relations with a host of Russian banks including the second-largest, VTB.